danieljannai/streamlit-adjustable-columns/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+This is a brief overview of how to contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)